Fracking | Property Contamination

 • Punitive Damages: In cases where the responsible party’s actions are deemed particularly reckless or intentional, punitive damages may be awarded as a way to punish the responsible party and deter similar conduct in the future.

-• Injunctions: In some cases, property owners may seek court orders to stop fracking operations near their property, prevent further contamination, or require the responsible party to take specific actions to prevent harm.
+• Injunctions: In some cases, property owners may seek court orders to stop fracking operations near their property to prevent further contamination.

 If you believe your property has been contaminated due to fracking activities, it’s essential to consult with an attorney who specializes in environmental and property contamination law to assess your situation and determine the potential damages you may be able to pursue.